-For TEA Use Only djustments and/or annotations made sis page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 212-903 County-District No. by telephone/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No. by 01) 211.
-Texas Title I Priority Schools Grant Anterior reve Schedule #4-Program Requirements P art 2: Statutory Requireme Requirement Description - F ederal Statutory Requirements Primary Component Where Described 25 The LEA may also implement ot and intensive support, such as (A) Allow the school to be a as a turnaround divisio (B) Implement a per-pupil based on student need Program Assurances 26 An LEA that has nine or more Ti implementing the transformatio er I and Tier II schools is prohibited from nodel in more than 50% of those schools.
-Program Assurances i signing Schedule #1, the applicant is certi fying that all requirements are omponent descriptions and activities.
-Pai rt 3: Statutory Assurances Statutory Assurance Descrip 1 at financial assistance provided under the grant nd local funds allocated to the campus. program will supplement, and not 2 at it will use its TTIPS Grant to implement fully a at the LEA commits to serve consistent with the 3 each Tier I and Tier II school that the LEA commits to serve consistent with the final federal requirements.
-Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the final federal requirements in order to monitor each Tier I and Tier II school that it serves with school improvement funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive school improvement funds.
-4 contract or agreement terms an at it will, if it implements a restart model in a Tie d provisions to hold the charter operator, charte ation accountable for complying with the final fee r management organization, or 5 at it will report to the TEA the school-level data 6 at it will participate in any evaluation of the grar ling its contractors, or the Texas Education Agen Pai rt 4: TEA Program Assuranc ces TEA Assurance Description 1 activities have been completed.
-Quarterly Implementation Reported technical assistance. a.
-The Model Selection and This report may be submoduled to completion of the following in the comprehensive ii.
-Establish the gradiii.
-Identification and iv.
-Development of Needs Assessment process. ant budget by the required categories. d Selection of the intervention model. activities to implement selected intervention mo on will be measured in the eport, and through participation in o later than February 1, 2011 . s must demonstrate successful v.
+For TEA Use Only djustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with Standard Application System (SAS) County-District No. elephone/e-mail/FAX on School Years 2010-2013 A by of TEA.
+Toyas Title I Priority Schools Grant Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requireme Primary Component Where • ederal Statutory Requirements Described ther strategies for providing operational flexibility Program Assurances and intensive support, such as- - run under a new governance arrangement, such 25 on within the LEA or SEA; or school-based budget formula that is weighted based on student need s.
+26 ier I and Tier II schools is prohibited from Program Assurances on model in more than 50% of those schools. d signing Schedule #1, the applicant is certif component descriptions and activities. ying that all requirements are component descriptions and activities.
+Pai rt 3: Statutory Assurances Statutory Assurance Descrip tion 1 Applicant provides assurance that financial assistance provided under the grant program will supplement, and not supplant, the amount of state and local funds allocated to the campus.
+Applicant provides assurance that it will use its TTIPS Grant to implement fully and effectively an intervention in 2 at the LEA commits to serve consistent with the f Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments in both reading/language arts and mathematics and measure progress on the leading indicators in section III of the 3 order to monitor each Tier I and Tier II school that it serves with school improvement roved by the TEA) to hold accountable its Tier III schools that receive school improvement funds. at it will, if it implements a restart model in a Tie 4 nd provisions to hold the charter operator, charter ation accountable for complying with the final fed eat it will report to the TEA the school-level data re 5 final federal requirements. activity report to the TEN the School level data is equired direct Section III of the 6 at it will participate in any evaluation of the grant conducted by the U.S. Department of Education, include ding its contractors, or the Texas Education Agenc y, including its contractors.
+Pai rt 4: TEA Program Assuran ces TEA Assurance Description s are made available, the grantee must demonstr Successful completion of the early implementation Quarterly Implementation Reports (QIR), the Model Selection and Description Report, and through participation in TEA technical assistance.
+Description Report must be submitted to TEA no later than Echryany 1 2011 nitted at any time prior to the deadline.
+Grantees 1 completion of the follow mase acmonstrate succession Needs Assessment process. ii.
+Establish the gr ant budget by the required categories. ) nd Selection of the intervention model. activities to implement selected intervention mod del. v.
 Development of Timeline of Grant Activities.